js1019/PlanetaryModels/README.md

 to get the Preliminary Reference Earth Model (PREM) and its reference gravity.
 Here are two animations for [compressional wave speed of PREM](https://www.youtube.com/watch?v=4AeXhXGClcY) and [shear wave speed of PREM](https://www.youtube.com/watch?v=22yVo2G2e0k).

+We use [Paraview](https://www.paraview.org/) to visualize the results.
 To design your own models, you may change the settings, including the different discontinuities and model profiles.

 Furthermore
 ------------------------------------------------------------------
-You can build more realistic models!
+You can build more realistic models using similiar ideas!

 <img src="figs/CMI_94k-eps.png" width="425"/> <img src="figs/MIT4M_vp-eps.png" width="425"/>

 The top right figure illustrates an Earth compressional wave speed model based on [MIT tomographic results](https://pubs.geoscienceworld.org/ssa/srl/article/79/3/384/367688/upper-mantle-heterogeneity-beneath-north-america) (Burdick et al. 2017) and [crust 1.0](https://igppweb.ucsd.edu/~gabi/crust1.html) (Laske et al. 2013).
 The top left one shows the topography of the Moho discontinuity under Tibetan Plateau.
+If you would like to reproduce these models, you may need to download the model data and make minor changes in the scripts to obtain and visualize your results.

 Reference
 -------------------------------------------------------------------
-The repository provides scripts to generate planetary models for [the SuperComputing (SC'18) paper](https://dl.acm.org/citation.cfm?id=3291751), see below for details.
+The repository provides scripts to generate planetary models for [our SuperComputing (SC'18) paper](https://dl.acm.org/citation.cfm?id=3291751), see below for details.

 ~~~
 @inproceedings{shi2018computing,